 The best way to verify that you are on your way to PSLF is to submit an employer certification form.
 Sending in this form is the best way to make sure you have met the requirements and are on the right track.
 For more about the Public Service Loan Forgiveness Program, be sure to check out our article on the Basics and the Fine Print of PSLF.

-Should I worry about Public Service Loan Forgiveness being eliminated?
+Should I worry about the elimination of Public Service Loan Forgiveness?

 Many government attorneys have more than six figures of student loan debt.
 The elimination of PSLF would be devastating.